fogfish/typhoon/README.md

 [![Build Status](https://secure.travis-ci.org/zalando/typhoon.svg?branch=master)](http://travis-ci.org/zalando/typhoon)

 Typhoon is a stress and load testing tool for distributed systems that simulates traffic from a test cluster toward a system-under-test (SUT) and visualizes infrastructure-, protocol- and application-related latencies.
-It provides an out-of-the-box, cross-platform solution for investigating protocols and microservice latencies, and is operable as a standalone application.
+It provides an out-of-the-box, cross-platform solution for investigating protocols and microservices latencies, and is operable as a standalone application.
 For scalability and accuracy, its runtime environment is [Erlang](http://www.erlang.org/).

 ### Key Features and Functionality